leonluisf9/Professional-README-Generator/README.md

 7. [Questions](#questions)

 ## Description
-This application was created to generate a README markdown file from user input
+This application was created to generate a Professional README markdown file from user input
 ## Installation
 Clone the Repo and Install NPM packages using these commands: [1. npm init -y][2. npm install]
 ## Usage